gisellemartel/CONPASS/README.md

 ## To run

-1. start app (see package.json scripts) <br/>
-`expo start`

-2. Install expo on your phone from your native mobile store <br/>
+1. Install expo on your phone from your native mobile store <br/>
 android: https://play.google.com/store/apps/details?id=host.exp.exponent
 IOS: https://itunes.com/apps/exponent"

+2. start app (see package.json scripts) <br/>
+`expo start`

 3. Wait about 2 minuites to make sure the localhost is ready

-4. Scan the barcode from the localhost by the expo application from your phone
+4. Scan the barcode from the localhost by using the expo application from your phone

 5. Wait for the application to compile and it should be running

-6. Incase of any interruptions from the local host, restart the expo application from your mobile device
+6. Incase of any interruptions from the localhost, restart the expo application from your mobile device